 All acts of the Student Government are subject to the approval of the college administration.
-Additional information can be obtained by contacting the Recruiting Office.
+Additional information can be obtained by contacting the Recruiting Office impacting standards of nursing care and is the vehicle that encourages leadership in the professional group.